ncatlab/nlab-content/pages/492.md

    \,.
   $$

-    * Crucial is this condition for the _outer horns_ $\Lambda^n_0$ and $\Lambda^n_n$, where it says that the above works not only when edges are composable, but also when they mit with their sources or their targets.
+  * Crucial is this condition for the _outer horns_ $\Lambda^n_0$ and $\Lambda^n_n$, where it says that the above works not only when edges are composable, but also when they meet just at  their sources or their targets.
 For instance for the horn $\Lambda^2_2$ the picture is
     $$
     \array{